typesense/typesense-ruby/README.md

 ## Usage

-Read the documentation here: [https://typesense.org/api/](https://typesense.org/api/)
+You'll find detailed documentation here: [https://typesense.org/api/](https://typesense.org/api/)

+Here are some examples that show you how the Ruby client works: [examples](examples)

+Tests are also a good place to know how the the library works internally: [spec](spec)

 ## Development